fbpx

 Dermal Fillers

-What are fillers?
+What are Dermal Fillers?

 Dermal fillers help restore volume to your face by injecting a gel just below the surface of the skin to instantly smooth wrinkles and folds.
 Hyaluronic acid is a naturally occurring substance that helps keep skin plump and hydrated.
 Calcium hydroxylapatite is found primarily in our bones and is also reported to help stimulate natural collagen production.

-Discontinue blood thinning products 1 week prior to treatment (ASA, ibuprofen, supplements).
-Skin must be completely clean prior to treatment (no makeup, moisturizer, etc.).
-Numbing cream will be applied to treatment area 30 minutes prior to procedure or a dental block can be performed for lip filler.
+• Numbing cream will be applied to the treatment area 30 minutes prior to the procedure or a dental block can be administered for lip filler.

-• Expect redness, tenderness, swelling, and bruising.
+• Expect redness, tenderness, swelling, and bruising

-• Apply ice if any discomfort is noted post-treatment
+• Apply ice for post-treatment discomfort

 • Avoid strenuous activity for 24 hours